nondejus/AwesomeUnityCommunity/README.md

 * [Crystal AI](https://github.com/igiagkiozis/CrystalAI) - Crystal is a fast, scalable and extensible utility based AI framework for C# and Unity.
 * [Behaviac](https://github.com/Tencent/behaviac) - Is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN).
 * [TsiU AIToolkit CSharp](https://github.com/FinneyTang/TsiU_AIToolkit_CSharp) - AI Toolkit for Unity.
-* [PPOL](https://github.com/A7ocin/PPOL) - A crowd simulator based on Unity's ML Agents and using PPO Reinforcement Learning Algorithm.
 * [EpPathFinding.cs](https://github.com/juhgiyo/EpPathFinding.cs) - A jump point search algorithm for grid based games in C#.
 * [EpPathFinding3D.cs](https://github.com/juhgiyo/EpPathFinding3D.cs) - A 3D jump point search algorithm for cube based games in C#.
 * [GOAP](https://github.com/sploreg/goap) - Goal Oriented Action Planning AI in Unity.